-The Maximum Transmission Unit (MTU) is the largest data packet a network device transmits.
+The maximum transmission unit (MTU) is the largest data packet a network device transmits.
 When one network device communicates across the Internet with another, the data packets travel through many devices along the way.
-If any device in the data path has a lower MTU setting than the other devices, the data packets have to be split or "fragmented" to accommodate the device with the smallest MTU.
+If a device in the data path has a lower MTU setting than the other devices, the data packets have to be split or "fragmented" to accommodate the device with the smallest MTU.

-The best MTU setting for NETGEAR equipment is often just the default value, and changing the value might fix one problem but cause another.
-Leave MTU unchanged unless one of these situations occurs:
+The best MTU setting for NETGEAR equipment is often just the default value.
+In some situations, changing the value fixes one problem but causes another.
+Leave the MTU unchanged unless one of these situations occurs:

 - You have problems connecting to your ISP or other Internet service, and the technical support of either the ISP or NETGEAR recommends changing the MTU setting.
-These web-based applications might require an MTU change: - A secure website that will not open, or displays only part of a web page - Yahoo email - MSN portal

-- America Online's DSL service - You use VPN and have severe performance problems. - You used a program to optimize MTU for performance reasons, and now you have connectivity or performance problems.
+These web-based applications might require an MTU change: - A secure website that will not open, or displays only part of a web page - Yahoo email - MSN portal - America Online's DSL service - You use VPN and have severe performance problems. - You used a program to optimize MTU for performance reasons, and now you have connectivity or performance problems.

-Note: An incorrect MTU setting can cause Internet communication problems such as the inability to access certain websites, frames within websites, secure login pages, or FTP or POP servers.
+Note: An incorrect MTU setting can cause Internet communication problems.
+For instance, you might not be able to access certain websites, frames within websites, secure login pages, or FTP or POP servers.